AkinoriTakeda/M170_SFstudy/README.md

 # Custom Scripts
-* They were used in a MEG study focusing on the effects of spatial frequency (SF) and color on M170.
+* They were used in an MEG study focusing on the effects of face color and spatial frequency on M170.
-* Data were recorded in Department of Clinical Neurophysiology, Neurological Institute, Kyushu University.